Vapour Trail (song): Release and reception

 "Vapour Trail" was featured as the closing track to Nowhere, released on 15 October 1990, although three tracks from the band's Fall EP were appended to CD releases of the album.
 Sire Records—which handled Creation's distribution in North America—released "Vapour Trail" as a CD single for the American market in April 1991.
 The single was essentially a re-hash of the band's Today Forever EP (which had not seen a US release), using the first three tracks as B-sides, as well as reusing the cover artwork.
 Despite the song's popularity, it failed to chart.

 Upon its release, "Vapour Trail" received critical acclaim.
-Pitchfork voted it as number 145 on their Top 200 Tracks of the 90s, and said that the song "remains immense, standing tall as the most gripping four-and-half-minutes of their career.
+Pitchfork voted it as number 145 on its Top 200 Tracks of the 90s, writing the song "remains immense, standing tall as the most gripping four-and-half-minutes of their career.
 Twenty years later, it's exciting to realize there's a lot more to be relished in between all its chimes."
-The song is mentioned in the novel The Perks of Being a Wallflower as being a track on a mixtape the narrator makes for his friends entitled "One Winter".
-It also appeared as the end credit's song in Gregg Araki's Totally F***ed Up (1993) the first film of his Teenage Apocalypse Trilogy.
+The song is mentioned in the novel The Perks of Being a Wallflower as being a track on a mixtape the narrator makes for his friends titled "One Winter".
+It also appeared as the end credit's song in Gregg Araki's Totally F***ed Up (1993), the first film of his Teenage Apocalypse Trilogy.

 Music video

 The music video for "Vapour Trail" was directed by Kevin Kerslake.
-Kerslake would later direct the video for "Leave Them All Behind".
-Both videos, along with the promo videos for "Chelsea Girl" and "Taste" would be featured on The Story of Creation VHS in 1992, as well as the Japanese Today Forever VHS.
-The video consists of grainy, slowed-down, color negative footage of the band in a small town.
-Stadhampton and Godstow.
+Kerslake later directed the video for "Leave Them All Behind".
+Both videos, along with the promo videos for "Chelsea Girl" and "Taste" were featured on The Story of Creation VHS in 1992 as well as the Japanese Today Forever VHS.
+The video consists of grainy, slowed-down, color negative footage of the band in the Oxfordshire villages and hamlets of Minster Lovell, Stadhampton and Godstow.